Methodology

 Data Quality

-Barnet local authority were unable to complete the social worker data return, citing the reason that their system had not been upgraded in time to collect the relevant information.
+Barnet local authority were unable to complete the social worker data return in the 2024 data collection, citing the reason that their system had not been upgraded in time to collect the relevant information.
+Therefore, they are excluded from the 2024 one-year measure.

-A number of local authorities reported difficulties in supplying accurate information on reason for social worker change for some or all of its social worker episodes.
-These local authorities were:
+A number of local authorities continued to report difficulties in supplying accurate information on reason for social worker change for some or all of its social worker episodes.
+In the 2025 data collection, these local authorities were:

-Where local authorities were unable to record a reason a child was assigned a social worker, the majority reported that they mainly used ‘Other'.
-One local authority reported that they used the reason ‘Managing caseloads’.
+Where local authorities were unable to record a reason a child was assigned a social worker, the majority reported that they mainly used ‘Other reason'.
 There may also be instances of other reasons being used.

 Social worker stability measure

-High social worker instability is defined as a looked after child experiencing 3 or more social workers during the year ending 31 March.
+High social worker instability is defined as a looked after child experiencing 3 or more social workers during the year (or previous 2 years) ending 31 March.

 Rounding and suppression is applied to the data.
 The National Statistics Code of Practice requires that reasonable steps should be taken to ensure that all published or disseminated statistics produced by the DfE protect confidentiality.
 The publications follow the DfE policy statement on confidentiality.